Leifhaa/PGR301-2020-konte-oppgave2/README.md

 # Guide 2.
 Creating a Google with terraform
 ![](./docs/travis-terraform.png) <br>

-Before following this guide, it's important that you've already completed these steps:
+:information_source: Before following this guide, it's important that you've already completed these steps:
 - Created a Google Cloud project and service account.
 If not, follow [these steps](#Guide-1-Creating-a-Google-Cloud-Project-and-google-service-account) before beginning.